zcyy0/Geometry-GRPO/README.md

 | **reward/synthesis/difficulty 2** |0.627| 0.663 | 0.757 |
 | **reward/synthesis/difficulty 3** | 0.574 | 0.716| 0.763|

-At the end of phase 3, the baseline model and the trained model are evaluated on the test dataset of 1000 examples
+At the end of phase 3, the baseline model and the trained model are evaluated on the test dataset of 1000 examples.
+This further confirms that the model learns synthesis data better.

 | Metric | Phase 1| Phase 2|
 | :--- | :---: | :---: |